kubeflow/website/content/blog/nvidia_tensorrt.md

           <figcaption>Figure 3.
 The NVIDIA TensorRT inference server enables flexible deployment of the inference model.</figcaption>
 </figure>

-## What the NVIDIA TensorRT Inference Server Brings to the Kubeflow Community
+## NVIDIA TensorRT Inference Server and Kubeflow
-Kubernetes has become the solution of choice for managing containerized workloads.
-Kubeflow extends the platform to make machine learning on Kubernetes composable, portable, and scalable.
+Kubernetes has become the platform of choice for managing containerized workloads.
+Kubeflow extends the platform to make machine learning composable, portable, and scalable.

 Using the NVIDIA TensorRT inference server on a Kubernetes cluster facilitated by Kubleflow’s components enables a powerful ML/DL workflow and allows Kubeflow users to get maximum utilization of their NVIDIA GPUs when deploying models at scale.
 NVIDIA TensorRT inference server uses NVIDIA® CUDA® streams to exploit the GPU’s hardware scheduling capabilities to simultaneously execute multiple models.

 ## Getting Started Using the NVIDIA TensorRT Inference Server and Kubeflow
 To get started using the NVIDIA TensorRT inference server and Kubeflow, you will need to do some initial setup.
 At a high level, you will start with setting up a Google Kubernetes Engine (GKE) cluster suitable for running the NVIDIA TensorRT inference server and install the NVIDIA® CUDA® driver on the GPU nodes.
 Once that is complete, you can pull the NVIDIA TensorRT inference server image from the NVIDIA GPU Cloud (NGC) container registry using a Kubernetes secret.
 Next, configure and place your model repository into a Google Cloud Storage bucket.
 Then use the io.ksonnet.pkg.nvidia-inference-server prototype to generate Kubernetes YAML and deploy to that cluster.
 For a more detailed explanation and step-by-step guidance for this process, refer to this [GitHub repo](https://github.com/deadeyegoodwin/kubeflow/tree/deadeyegoodwin/trtserver/kubeflow/nvidia-inference-server).